 Be Aware of Recent Fraudulent Activity

-Below are actual fraud attempts recorded by our Customer Information Center or reported by other financial institutions.
+Below are actual fraud attempts recorded by our Customer Information Center or reported by other financial institutions and government agencies.
 Summaries often contain instruction on what to do if you recognize the fraud and suspect you’ve also been a victim.

 Bank of Canton is advising customers to be watchful for a variety of dangerous scams that are perpetrated during tax season.